ray-oh/Optimus/README.md

 The solution makes it really **easy for beginners** to develop your own flows, especially with templates.
 Users can easily share and reuse modular Excel based scripts to speed up flow creation or create sophisticated automation flows.

-## Optimus RPA Package
+## COMPARISON WITH OTHER RPA SOLUTIONS
-- Optimus RPA solution is built from 2 core solutions
+OPTIMUS differentiates itself from other RPA solutions including market leading commercial packages like UiPath in terms of its ease of use and extensibility.
+But at the sametime, it does not compromise on features and capabilities.

-  - TagUI is the core RPA engine
+At the core of OPTIMUS is the TagUI RPA engine.
-  - Prefect is the orchestration / workflow engine

-Much easier to learn and develop than UiPath.
-But without compromising on the power of a full RPA solution.
+> ***TagUI*** is a multilayered and sophisticated tool with a rich scripting language that supports complete complex RPA instructions.
+The richness of TagUI's scripting language is a reason why its one of the top opensource RPA solutions at the moment for mid-level or advanced teams implementing RPA.
+Here is a review from Matthew David (Digital Leader at Accenture) on [comparison of TagUI with other top 5 opensource RPA solutions](https://techbeacon.com/enterprise-it/top-5-open-source-rpa-frameworks-how-choose)

+> ***OPTIMUS*** enhances TagUI's ease of use with an Excel front end for creation of automation flows.
+No special development tools are required - just basic Excel and keywords to define various automation steps.

-OPTIMUS leverages the full power of python with its **flexible and extensible architecture**
+OPTIMUS also leverages the full power of python with its **flexible and extensible architecture**
 - Incoporates other python libraries including pandas and jupyter notebooks support for data analysis and processing.
+- Jupyter notebooks can be easily called and run from OPTIMUS with different parameters.
+And can extend OPTIMUS capability through installation of additional python libraries for machine learning or data analysis.
 - Enterprise level security by design with TagUI's decentralized architecture.
 No sensitive user data is stored in the cloud.
 - Refer to DOCUMENTATION below for further information.

+> ***PREFECT*** is the other core component of OPTIMUS.
+And provides OPTIMUS with a powerful orchestration and workflow engine.

 ### INSTALLATION
 - 2 methods to install and use optimus RPA